weihsiu/secs/README.md

 You might see `World` required as a context parameter in some of the APIs.
 We won't be going into much details here.
 It is an implementation detail and should not be a concern for you as an API user.

 ## Example: Asteroids
 I made an simple and imcomplete Asteroids game to demostrate features of SECS.
-It currently runs in the browser using HTML's canvas API for screen rendering.
-Yes, the core SECS is cross-built for both Scala and Scala.js, it it will work as a library for both JVM and Javascript.
-I've abstrated the rendering and input parts of the program so it will be easy to port it to JavaFX if I have the time.
+It currently runs in the browser using HTML's canvas API for screen rendering and as an application using Scalafx's canvas API.
+And amazingly, both APIs are quite similar!
+As the core SECS is cross-built for both Scala and Scala.js, it will work as a library for both JVM and Javascript.
+I've abstrated the rendering and input parts of the program so it will be easy to port it to other rendering pipelines if you fancy (Indigo, anyone?).

-To run, `examples/fastLinkJS` in sbt to generate the necessary artifacts, then point your browser to `web/index.html`.
-Left/right keys to turn, up key to accelerate, and space key to fire.
+To run in a browser, `examplesJS/fastLinkJS` in sbt to generate the necessary artifacts, then point your browser to `web/index.html`.

+To run as an application, `examplesJVM/run` in sbt.

+Controls are quite simple as well: left/right keys to turn, up key to accelerate, and space key to fire.

 ![Asteroids image](asteroids.png)

 Some technical details worth mentioning:

 ### UI abstration
 Both the rendering and keyboard input APIs are abstracted to facilitate easier multiplatform implementation later on.
+Pay particular attention to `animateFrame()` in `Secs`, the animation frames are expected to start after this method is called (if you are implementing another rendering pipeline).

 ### Events
 Both `TorpedoPoation` and `SpaceshipPosition` events are sent by the `EventSender` in torpedo and spaceship entities respectively.
-These events are sent so that `EventReceiver` later on can process the events and detect if there were any collisions.
+These events are sent so that `EventReceiver` in asteroids later on can process the events and detect if there were any collisions.
+The order of calling system functions in `tick()` do matter so make sure you get them ordered correctly.

 ```scala
 case class TorpedoPosition(entity: Entity, pos: (Double, Double)) derives EventSenderCM, EventReceiverCM
 case class SpaceshipPosition(entity: Entity, pos: (Double, Double)) derives EventSenderCM, EventReceiverCM
 ```

+## Conclusion
+Happy hacking!!